5 Obnoxious Libertarian Oligarchs Who Earned Fortunes from the Government They'd Like to Destroy

-Presumably that means that the privatization of government services – an effort which includes every major defense contractor in this country – is a “fascist” scheme.
-We haven’t heard Mr. Mackey make that argument, however.
+Presumably that means that the privatization of government services, an effort that includes every major defense contractor in this country, is a “fascist” scheme.
+We haven’t heard Mackey make that argument, however.

 But the benefits are much worse in Mackey’s program.
 As Consumer Watchdog points out, Whole Foods employees have “astronomical” deductibles and copayments.
 If corporations can do the job better than government can, why is Mackey’s plan so much worse?

-One more thing: Mackey doesn’t think the climate change is real, either.
+Mackey doesn’t think climate change is real, either.
 So he doesn’t just think he can do government’s job better than government can.
 He also thinks he knows more about science than scientists do.
 Sounds more like an ego problem than a difference in ideology.